TODO: add alt text

 Signs and Symptoms of Moderate to Severe Hyponatremia

 Moderate to severe hyponatremia is serious stuff.
-It’s a life-threatening condition that has killed more than a few athletes.
+It’s a life-threatening condition.

 In his book Waterlogged: The Serious Problem of Overhydration in Endurance Sports, Dr. Tim Noakes covers many of the points I just covered and more.
 His accounts of treating hyponatremic runners are super interesting.